chatziko/libqif/README.md

 - samples: It contains some LIBQIF use examples.
 - papers: It contains the papers that are referenced from the library documentation
 - lib: It contains all the libraries needeed for developing LIBQIF
+- sci_files: It contains the files for generating the plots with .sci extension.